 - Dissolution by agreement [Section 40]: A firm may be dissolved:

 - With the consent of all the partners,

 - In accordance with a contract between them.

 2. Compulsory Dissolution [Section 41]:

 A firm is compulsorily dissolved in the following two circumstances:

 - If all the partners or all but one partner of the firm are declared insolvent.
-The reason is that there must be atleast two persons to continuous a firm and such persons must be competent to contract.
+The reason is that there must be at least two persons to continuously a firm and such persons must be competent to contract.

 3. On the Happening of certain Contingencies [Section 42]: Subject to contract between the partners, a firm is dissolved:

 - If constituted for a fixed term, by the expiry of that term;

 - If constituted to carry out one or more adventures or undertakings, by the completion thereof,